March 8th is International Women’s Day, a global event which celebrates the achievements of women all over the world.

 On average, women around the globe are still not paid equally, and there remain unequal numbers of men and women in certain industries like business and politics.
 While things might seem good for women in the country you live in, globally, women’s education, health, and violence against them remains worse than that of men.

-And if 2017 taught us anything, it’s that women still are subjected to misconduct and harassment in the workplace.
-The #MeToo movement has empowered many women, and has helped to illustrate how far we still have to go as a society with regards to equality for all.
+And let’s not forget that women still are subjected to misconduct and harassment in the workplace.
+The recent #MeToo movement empowered many women, and helped to illustrate how far we still have to go as a society with regards to equality for all.

 Want to take part in International Women’s Day?
 Here are some ideas: